gmc-code/PC-microbit-micropython/docs/challenges/guess_the_number.rst

 New versions:
 -------------------------

-| Modify the while loop so that a new game is automatically started.
+| Modify the while-loop so that a new game is automatically started.
 | Add counting of the number of guesses made and display it at the end of a game.
 | Add tracking of the total number of games played and the best score.